 Male, Adult

 Poppy is a big, sweet fuzzy boy with beautiful blue eyes.
 Like many white animals with blue eyes, Poppy is deaf.
 Poppy is a very friendly gentle giant, and is very treat motivated.
 Poppy both plays hard and snoozes hard—if he’s not playing with his toys, he’s fast asleep in his bed.
 Though he's not a senior, Poppy has advanced severe arthritis in his back legs and remains in sanctuary so he can receive regular laser treatments.
-Poppy is fully vaccinated for RHDV2.

 Some bunnies who come into our rescue have special medical needs and cannot be adopted out.
 These are our Sanctuary Bunnies.
 Sponsor a Sanctuary Bunny by donating to WMRR today!